Generalized Anxiety DisorderFeb 19 • 2019

 (Note: very young children may be unable to identify specific fear thoughts):

-- What if there was an earthquake and the house got destroyed?
+- What if there is an earthquake and the house gets destroyed?

-- What if the ozone layer keeps getting thinner?
+- What if climate change keeps getting worse?

 - What if I don’t get into university?

 - What if someone breaks into our house while we are out?

 - Fidgety, amped up, unable to sit still